egawab/codecraft-coupon-management-system/LOCATION_API_INFORMATION.md

 ## 📋 Service Details

 ### What is GeoNames?
 GeoNames is a geographical database that covers all countries and contains over eleven million place names.

-It provides free access to location data including:
+**Service Model:** GeoNames offers both **FREE and PAID plans**.
+We are using the **FREE plan**, which is completely free with no charges and is fully sufficient for our project needs.

+The free plan provides access to:

 - **195+ Countries** - All countries worldwide
 - **4+ Million Cities** - Major and minor cities globally